 3rd Place: Katoji Swing High Low Rack series

-What do you think about this year’s rankings?
+What do you think about the 2023 rankings?
 Let me know in the comments!